voxeet/comms-sdk-unreal/README.md

 10. Follow steps 5-10 from [section above](#usage).

 ## <a name="macos"></a> macOS advice
-Using the plugin in Unreal Editor requires Unreal Editor to obtain microphone permissions.
+Using the plugin in Unreal Editor requires the Editor to obtain microphone permissions.
 However, Unreal Editor will never ask for the appropriate permissions, so we need to forcefully provide them to the application.
 One method to do so is to use [this tool](https://github.com/DocSystem/tccutil):
 - Unreal Engine 4: `sudo python tccutil.py -e -id com.epicgames.UE4Editor --microphone`
 - Unreal Engine 5: `sudo python tccutil.py -e -id com.epicgames.UnrealEditor --microphone`

-Please be aware that this tool is not endorsed by Dolby in any way and may be dangerous as it needs root permissions to access sensitive system files.
+Please be aware that this tool is not endorsed by Dolby in any way and may be dangerous as it needs root permissions to access sensitive system files and requires you to grant full disk access to the terminal.
 If you do not wish to use it, you will need to find another way to provide microphone permissions to the Unreal Editor, otherwise you will need to package the game to use the plugin and you will be unable to test it in the Editor.
 In order to package games using the plugin with the data required to request microphone permissions, you will also need to add these lines:
 ```
 <key>NSMicrophoneUsageDescription</key>
 <string>Dolby.io Communications</string>